YOUR CHILDREN. YOUR RIGHTS.

-If your right to be an involved father to your children is impeded or being interfered with, there are legal remedies for this, and you should seek legal counsel.
-Your first step should be to contact an experienced attorney who can help you aggressively protect your rights and interests as a father.
+If your father’s rights are impeded or being interfered with, there are legal remedies for this, and you should seek legal counsel.
+Your first step should be to contact an experienced family law attorney who can help you aggressively protect your rights and interest as a father.

-At the Law Offices of Sylvia S. Costantino, Esq., LLC, we have the experience you need to navigate the often-murky waters of New Jersey family law as it concerns father’s rights in custody matters.
+At the Law Offices of Sylvia S. Costantino, Esq., LLC, we have the experience you need to navigate the often-murky water of New Jersey family law as it concerns father’s rights in custody matters.